 Blue Coral Resort

-For a budget accommodation that offers great value for money, head to Blue Coral Resort, located just off the Station 3 beachfront.
+When it comes to budget accommodation that offers great value for money, Blue Coral Resort is one of the very best options available.
+It’s located just off the Station 3 beachfront.

 There’s no need to pay more for a beachfront property with Blue Coral.
 The room entrances face a side street close to where the street meets the beach, so all you have to do is walk out of your room to get a picture-perfect view of the ocean 🙂